Top Spinal Cord Injury Attorney in New York

 The Intra Vertebral discs are interposed between the adjacent structures of the vertebral bodies from the second cervical vertebrae to the sacrum forming strong bonds between the adjacent vertebrae.
 Each intervertebral disc has two parts, the annulus fibrosis and the nucleus pulposus.
 The annulus fibrosis is made up of laminae (layers) of fibrous tissue.
 They are arranged concentrically; the outermost of fibrous tissues, the other of fibrocartilage.
 The annulus fibrosis surrounds the nucleus pulposus and can be compared to a retaining sheath of fibrous tissue.
 The tension of the elastic annulus fibrosis keeps the nucleus under pressure.
 The nucleus pulposus has a pulpy or mucoid consistency.
 Basically, a disc herniation occurs when the nucleus herniates (protrudes) the annulus fibrosis.
 Depending on the extent and direction of the herniation (anterior or posterior) the nucleus pulposus can encroach upon the spinal nerve roots and subject them to pressure and/or resulting pain in the areas of the body enervated by the effected nerve roots.
 Herniated discs may be caused by trauma, such as car, truck and bus accidents, construction accidents and other types of accidents which cause severe trauma to the spinal column.
 A posterior herniation may cause the nucleus pulposus to encroach on the spinal nerve roots causing severe pain and resulting disability for which surgery may be required.

-The New York personal injury law firm of Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf is dedicated to the recovery of full and fair compensation for accident victims whose injuries include brain trauma or spinal cord damage.
+The New York personal injury law firm of Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf is dedicated to the recovery of full and fair compensation for accident victims who suffer spinal cord damage.
 Our attorneys and staff have the skill and experience to obtain full and fair compensation for those who have sustained such injuries.
-Brain and spinal injured victims, as well as their families, need lawyers who understand the medical, physical, economic and psychological impacts of Traumatic Brain Injury(TBI) and Spinal Cord Injuries(SCI).Our goal in all cases is to help you recover the money you will need to make the most of your life in the aftermath of a traumatic accident.
-For more information regarding our practice and how we can help you, contact a New York brain and spinal cord injury lawyer at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf to schedule a free consultation.
+Spinal injured victims, as well as their families, need lawyers who understand the medical, physical, economic and psychological impacts of Spinal Cord Injuries(SCI).Our goal in all cases is to help you recover the money you will need to make the most of your life in the aftermath of a traumatic accident.
+For more information regarding our practice and how we can help you, contact a New York spinal cord injury lawyer at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf to schedule a free consultation.

 Disclaimer: Please be advised that the results achieved in any given case depend upon the exact facts and circumstances of that case.
 Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf cannot guarantee a specific result in any legal matter.
 Any testimonial or case result listed on this site is based on an actual legal case and represents the results achieved in that particular case, and does not constitute a guarantee, warranty or prediction of the outcome of any other legal matter.